 Showing 1–16 of 70 results

+Bernardi’s Antiques sells fine Porcelains from France, England & Germany, as well as some Austrian, Italian and American makers.
 Such makers as Sevres, Meissen, Dresden, Derby, Coalport, Aynsley, etc…..
 Many more Porcelains are available that are not listed here.

 Please email us at firstname.lastname@example.org for any questions you may have.

 All prices are in CANADIAN Dollars.

 We are Currently adding more to this section – Please check back.

 A lovely miniature painting on porcelain depicting a famous painting by Raphael – an Angel in the clouds.
 The piece is beautifully painted in warm tones of yellow, red and brown.
 It is decorated with a leaf and ribbon pattern in a round bronze frame.

 Marked: On back in blue, crossed swords Meissen mark.

 19th Century Gold and White Paris Porcelain Tray signed Percier.